Rise-Vision/rise-launcher/README.md

 linux-installer and raspbian-installer are shell scripts, you can use your favourite editor for these.

-Installers installs java7, downloads Chrome, player "RisePlayer.jar" and rise-cache "RiseCache.jar" to folder RVPlayer in APP_DATA under user home on windows or to folder rvplayer in USER_HOME on Ubuntu and Raspbian, starts the java applicaitons RisePlayer and RiseCache, launches the Viewer in Chrome, to display HTML content from Rise Vision - our digital signage management application.
+Installers install java7, downloads Chrome, player "RisePlayer.jar" and rise-cache "RiseCache.jar" to folder RVPlayer in APP_DATA under user home on windows or to folder rvplayer in USER_HOME on Ubuntu and Raspbian, starts the java applicaitons RisePlayer and RiseCache, launches the Viewer in Chrome, to display HTML content from Rise Vision - our digital signage management application.
 More information about Viewer can be found in the Rise-Vision/viewer repository.

 1. Player “rvplayer/RisePlayer.jar” running on port 9449 handles viewer commands.